nicola/decentralized-user-security-model/README.md

 # Decentralized User Security Model

-> A set of principles that a federated/decentralized system should support
+> A set of principles that a federated/decentralized system should provide to their users

 --